mthoodbasecamp/algorithms_data_structures/graphs.md

 Way to represent networks.

 ## Breadth-First Search
 If there's a path from A to B.

-## Dijkstra's algorithm
+## Dijkstra's Algorithm
 Shortest path to X for weighted graphs.
+Greedy Alorithm: Always looks for highest value first.

 1. Graph - Hash representation of model
 2. Parents - What path it takes to get to that node from parent chain.